 I don’t even know how many times I ate pork chops growing up, but it was a lot.
 I mean, it’s not like it was every week, but at least once a month I’d bet.
 And they were good.
 Real good.

-Mom would brown pork chops in a pan with a little flour and seasonings, throw them in a crockpot and they’d break down into the most fall apart deliciousness which we then ate over rice or mashed potatoes.
+Mom would sear pork chops in a pan with a little flour and seasonings for maximum flavor, throw them in a crockpot and they’d break down into the most fall apart deliciousness which we then ate over rice or mashed potatoes.
 Sometimes she’d make this pork chops and rice dish too.
 I loved both.

 Someone shivered at that word, huh? 🙂 Doesn’t bother me a lick.